benjgorman/benjgorman.github.io/_projects/2025-03-24-cluedo-mysterycalls.md

 description: "A modern reinterpretation of Cluedo built during BU C&I Research Week.
 Players interrogate suspects via Bland.AI voice calls, review evidence, and solve a timed murder mystery — demonstrating rapid prototyping with AI code assistance."
 ---

-# Cluedo Calls – AI-Powered Murder Mystery
+# Cluedo Mystery Calls – AI-Powered Murder Mystery

 During BU C&I Research Week, students were developing projects using Bland.AI voice technology.
 Several had previously expressed interest in seeing how staff would approach a similar challenge.
 This became the motivation for building **Cluedo Calls** — a browser-based murder mystery where the suspects are not just cards or static characters, but **voice-responsive AI personalities you can call on your phone**.